 Raising a family

-According to the U.S. Bureau of Labor Statistics, 69% of women with children under 18 were in the labor force in 2020.
+For a little perspective, the U.S. Bureau of Labor Statistics reported that in 2020, 69% of women with children under 18 were active in the workforce.

 Gap in resume due to caring for children: